Orange-OpenSource/linkspotter/README.md

 It also offers a customizable user interface, allowing to:

-* visualize the links using a graph (the variables corresdond to the nodes and the links correspond to the edges)
+* visualize the links using a graph (the variables correspond to the nodes and the links correspond to the edges)
 * show the distribution of each variable using its histogram or barplot
 * visualize a link between a couple of variables using scatter plots, box plots, etc.